tjinauyeung/v3/content/the-great-migration/index.md

 Most of us know the value of modular, [decoupled](https://en.wikipedia.org/wiki/Loose_coupling) software,  In the light of a tech migration picking new tools and technologies, that are decoupled and framework agnostic, prevent vendor lock in and enable easier path to migration in the future.

-Tove give a more concrete example, our legacy project was built around a [redux](https://redux.js.org/introduction/core-concepts), encapsulating much of the front-end business logic.
+To give a more concrete example, our legacy project was built around a [redux](https://redux.js.org/introduction/core-concepts), encapsulating much of the front-end business logic.
 This choice proved to be huge time saver, since it enabled us to move to a new framework, while preserving all the code within redux; reducing our  workload significantly while migrating.

 My advice is to pick framework agnostic tools where you can, and write your application in a modular way, which will make refactoring and migrating stacks much simpler in the future.